 The forms for a clemency petition are available online.
-The require the defendant to provide personal information and details related to their criminal record.
-You must also confirm that you answered all questions truthfully.
+They require the defendant to provide personal information and details related to their criminal record.
+You must also confirm that you answered all the questions truthfully.

 You should only submit an application with the help of an experienced lawyer.
 Failure to fill out the forms properly could result in the rejection of your application.